GuillaumeSimplon/GuillaumeSimplon/README.md

  </div>

 ## What I'd like to improve for 2024 😀
-1. [ ] Mobile app development : Starting with Phaser.js OR React Native
+1. [ ] Mobile app development like React Native
 2. [ ] Database
 3. [ ] Docker